 ISS holds various activities throughout the year to promote international awareness on campus.
-A few of these activities include Global Vision Week, The Hut all-campus cultural dinner, the Global Fest, and international awareness training sessions for student leaders.
-ISS is also available to provide cultural information to students, faculty, and staff via literature, video, and personal consultation.
+A few of these activities include Global Vision Week, the Global Fest, and international awareness training sessions for student leaders.

 For more information on admissions, see International Graduate Admissions.